wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-capture-image-windows-server.md

 > [AZURE.WARNING] This process deletes the original virtual machine after it's captured.

-This is not intended as a way to back up a virtual machine.
-One possible way to do that is Azure Backup, which is available as a preview in certain regions.
-For details, see [Back up Azure virtual machines](/documentation/articles/backup-azure-vms).
+Prior to caputuring an image of an Azure virtual machine, it is recommended the target virtual machine be backed up.
+Azure virtual machines can be backed up using Azure Backup.
 Other solutions are available from certified partners.
-To find out whatâs currently available, search the Azure gallery.
+To find out what's currently available, search the Azure gallery.

 ##Capture the virtual machine